yamalight/generator-powder/README.md

 Testing is done using [jshint](http://www.jshint.com/) for linting and [mocha.js](http://visionmedia.github.io/mocha/) with [should.js](https://github.com/visionmedia/should.js/) for automated testing.
 Default test suite includes two different test files - one for API using simple JSON, and one for browser using [zombie.js](http://zombie.labnotes.org/).
 In addition, powder.js utilizes [asyncawait](https://github.com/yortus/asyncawait) and promises (using [bluebird](https://github.com/petkaantonov/bluebird)) to simplify asynchronous code.
 [Bunyan](https://github.com/trentm/node-bunyan) is used as a logger.
 Logs can be found in `./logs/` folder.
+Powder.js can (optionally) automatically init git repository and commit all generated files for simpler project management.

 ## Getting Started